Back to the Swamp!

 Arrive, settle in, and enjoy the day exploring the historic town of St. Marys, the second-oldest city in the U.S.

-SxSE Headquarters will be housed in the GrandView Cottage on the St. Marys River in downtown historic St. Marys, Ga.
+SxSE Headquarters will be housed in the Live Oak Inn on Bealey Street in downtown historic St. Marys, Ga.
 From here on to be known as The House.
-The House is located directly across from the dock where we launch for Cumberland on Thursday morning.
+The House is located within walking distance of St. Mary’s Seafood and the dock where we launch for Cumberland on Thursday morning.

-The House is also where we will gather to view and critique images, hang out on the porches, talk photography, and set off for walks around St. Marys historic streets, churches, and cemeteries, or the docks on St. Marys River just across the street.
+The House is also where we will gather to view and critique images, hang out on the screened porch, talk photography, and set off for walks around St. Marys historic streets, churches, and cemeteries.

 It will also serve as a rendezvous point for our trips to the Swamp and Cumberland Island.